UWCS/rs118/src/chip8-solns.md

 ## Task 2.4 & 2.5

-First, we've written a helper method to break the `u16` instruction down into four nibbles:
+First, we've written a helper method to break the `u16` instruction down into four nibbles (add in `impl ChipState`):

 ```rust,noplayground
 //break a u16 into its nibbles